Official3Lo/COMPSCICOURSE/README.md

 # COMPSCI@FCC
-A compilation of my classwork programs created from my Computer Science course @FCC
+A compilation of my classwork programs created from my Computer Science course in Fresno City.

 Language(s): C++